freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 .. note::
    If you are migrating from one machine to another or from one version of Qubes OS to another, we suggest you wipe (reformat) or destroy the drive after you have successfully restored it onto the new machine (which should ideally happen the same day).
 In all cases, follow your organization's internal policies on handling sensitive assets and information.

-Plug in your backup medium and unlock it as during the backup.
-By default on a new system, your peripheral devices will be managed by a qube called ``sys-usb``.
+Plug in your backup medium, attach it to the ``sys-usb`` qube, and unlock it using the same process as during the backup.

 Navigate to |qubes_menu| **▸** |qubes_menu_gear| **▸ Qubes Tools ▸ Restore Backup**, and enter the location of the backup file.
 You do not need to adjust the default Restore options, unless you have made customizations to the backup.
 Enter the decryption/verification passphrase, and proceed to restoring the available qubes.